Physics-50/Module-1/docs/index.md

-The Physics 50 lab manual will remain offline for the rest of the semester.
+The Physics 50 lab manual will remain offline for the remainder of the semester.